 To find out if you are eligible for one of our clinical trials you will need to be thoroughly evaluated by one of our Medical Oncologists.
 This would involve a review of your previous medical records, a physical examination, and possibly blood tests.

-If you are already a patient of the Lewis Hall Singletary Oncology Center and would like to know if you would benefit from participating in one of our offered clinical trials, please call our Clinical Research Coordinator at 229.584.5468.
+If you are already a patient of the Lewis Hall Singletary Archbold Cancer Center and would like to know if you would benefit from participating in one of our offered clinical trials, please call our Clinical Research Coordinator at 229.584.5468.

 Click below for more information about our current clinical trials.